Marcdertiger/cache-project/README.md

 ### Getting a Simple Program to Run

 With the new M9K memory module it takes one clock cycle longer to read from memory than the memory implemented in memory.vhd.
-So two new states were added: S1wait, to wait on fetch instruction, and S11wait, to wait for memory output. *The fibonacci program does not work right yet though.*
+So two new states were added: S1wait, to wait on fetch instruction, and S11wait, to wait for memory output. **The fibonacci program does not work right yet though.** It seems to be the JUMP instruction that isn't working.